carrtesy/carrtesy.github.io/_posts/2020/03/04/2020-03-04-monte-carlo-process-pi.md

 			cnt = cnt+1

 	return (cnt/trial)*4
+{% endhighlight %}

+And let's define another function to plot the result. if the value is within ϵ, let's plot the point in blue color. else, let's do it in red.

+{% highlight python %}
 def plotApproxProcess(x, ϵ, trial):
 	plt.hlines(π, 1, trial, colors='black', linestyles='solid', label='π')
 	for i in range(1, trial+1):